SFax1/BNUX/README.md

 ### Prerequisites

-To build and run Mulix, ensure you have the following installed:
+To build and run BNUX, ensure you have the following installed:
 - `gcc` / `g++` (Cross-compiler recommended for x86_64)
 - `nasm` or `yasm`
 - `make`